AnnotatorLogisticRegression#

 Get parameters for this estimator.

-Return class label predictions for the test samples X.
+Return class predictions for the test samples X.

-Return probability estimates for the test data X.
+Return class probability estimates for the test samples X.

 score(X, y[, sample_weight])